My 5 years with a right anterior clinoid meningioma

 2020 : My annual RV scheduled for early April at the CHU is canceled due to the COVID.
 I had done my MRI in early March because I had to go on a humanitarian mission to Senegal on March 16.
 Growth is as usual from 1 to 1.5 mm.
 I receive a new invitation for a consultation in early July and I decide to cancel it; I send the CR of the MRI at the secretariat of the neurosurgeon and I propose to meet again in April 2021 with a new MRI like every year.
 I therefore receive an RV for April 2021.

-2021 : amazement when I do the MRI: the tumor has grown 1 cm in 1 year !!!!
-It is now more than 4 cm.
-In my opinion, this year of pandemic and confinement had an impact on this growth.
-When I arrive at the consultation, I am received by an intern who asks me if I accept that 2 medical students attend the consultation.
-In myself I tell myself that I am an interesting case for students, this is not a good sign.
-She announces to me right away that my file will be seen in the afternoon by all the doctors on the service and that a radiotherapy will probably be implemented to try to reduce or stabilize growth.
-I am alone as usual for this consultation.
-But inside I am not surprised.
-I have realized well in recent months that this tumor has taken up more and more space.
-I don't feel good.
-We have to meet again before the end of April to set up the protocol.
-Once back home, I do research to discover the functioning of the gamma Knife rays.
-And I cugit!
+2021 : I was shocked when I had my MRI: the tumor had grown by 1 cm in just one year !
+It's now over 4 cm.
+In my opinion, this year of pandemic and lockdown has had an impact on its growth.
+When I arrived for my appointment, I was seen by a resident who asked if I was okay with two medical students attending the consultation.
+I thought to myself that I was an interesting case for the students, which wasn't a good sign.
+She immediately told me that my case would be reviewed that afternoon by all the doctors in the department and that radiotherapy would likely be started to try to reduce or stabilize the growth.
+I was alone at this appointment, as usual.
+But deep down, I wasn't surprised.
+I'd noticed over the past few months that this tumor was taking up more and more space.
+I wasn't feeling well.
+We were scheduled to meet again before the end of April to finalize the treatment plan.
+Once I got home, I did some research to find out how GAMMA KNIFE rays work.
+And I racked my brains!

 I planned to go for a 2 -week mountain in the Alps in June.